collective/collective.folderishtypes/README.rst

 - Write tests
 - The folderish content viewlet seems to be shown regardless if it was registered via Generic Setup.
 Fix that.
-- Check, if folderish types implement all interfaces from the types they derive from. if not, implement them also.

 Tested with
 ===========